nsrau/azure-docs.it-it/articles/storage/vs-storage-aspnet5-getting-started-queues.md

 Per creare la coda nel codice, è sufficiente aggiungere una chiamata a **CreateIfNotExistsAsync**.

-	// Create the CloudTable if it does not exist. await messageQueue.CreateIfNotExistsAsync();
+	// Create the CloudQueue if it does not exist. await messageQueue.CreateIfNotExistsAsync();

 ##Aggiungere un messaggio a una coda